- Table of Contents

 - Changes in soaps/detergents or use of scented & colorful bubble bath

-HOME REMEDIES FOR HIVes in toddlers
+HOME REMEDIES FOR HIVes in kids

 - Cool baths or rags & lotions like calamine or aloe vera will help calm the skin by reducing redness & swelling